ellesense/covid19gp/README.md

 - Can only create entry once a day.
 - Only admin can view entries
 - Get rid of 'edit page'
-- Must sign in to do anything (other than viewing the home page)
-- Redirect user to 'creat new entry' page upon joining || signing in
 - add 'name' attribute to user
 - admin has to approve user